Let’s start at the beginning when creating written website content

 4. Consider your ‘Keywords’

 If you have never worked with websites then you’re probably wondering what the heck I’m talking about when I say ‘keywords’.
 This subject has a zillion blog articles that you can do further reading on if you wish.
 I recommend Jeffrey Kranz’s article as it has a fantastic analogy of what keywords are and how their use has evolved.
-For simplicities’ sake, ‘keywords’ are descriptive words of your business so that your perfect client can find you when they use a search engine such as Google.
+To simplify, ‘keywords’ are descriptive words of your business so that your perfect client can find you when they use a search engine such as Google.
 For example – You own a pet grooming shop in Bondi Beach.
 In your website’s content, however, you only add a map image of your shop’s location.
 You also neglect to detail the grooming services that you provide.
-As a result, when a person from Bondi Beach types into Google Search “Where can I get my dog washed in Sydney?” they’ll be unlikely to find your business.
+As a result, when a person based in Bondi Beach types into Google Search “Where can I get my dog washed?” they’ll be unlikely to find your business.
 This is because there aren’t enough keywords for Google to see your website as relevant.
 The trick is to use as many words throughout your website that explain your service/product so that ANY potential client using Google will be more likely to find YOU.

 5. What is the competition doing?